mgajda/less-arbitrary/towards-better-union.md

 and embrace the laws of soundness, and subject-reduction.
-However these laws often prove too strict during type system extension, dependent type systems often abandon subject-reduction, and practical programming language type systems are either undecidable[@GHCZurihac], or even sometimes even unsound[@typescript-soundness].
+However these laws often prove too strict during type system extension, dependent type systems often abandon subject-reduction, and type systems of widely used programming languages are either undecidable [@GHCZurihac], or even unsound [@typescript-soundness].

-Early approach approach used lattice structure on the types [@subtyping-lattice], which is more stringent that ours, since it requires idempotence of unification (as join operation), as well as complementary meet operation with the same properties.
+Early approaches used lattice structure on the types [@subtyping-lattice], which is more stringent than ours since it requires idempotence of unification (as join operation), as well as complementary meet operation with the same properties.
-Semantic subtyping approach provides a characterization of set-based union, intersection, and complement types[@semantic-subtyping; @semantic-subtyping2], which allows model subtype containment on first order types and functions.
+Semantic subtyping approach provides a characterization of a set-based union, intersection, and complement types [@semantic-subtyping; @semantic-subtyping2], which allows model subtype containment on first-order types and functions.
-This model relies on building a model using infinite sets in a set theory, and thus is not immediately apparent as implementable^[Since we are interested in engineering the type system further, a simple implementation serves as ultimate evidence of extensibility.].
+This model relies on building a model using infinite sets in set theory, but its rigidity fails to generalize to non-idempotent learning^[Which would allow extension with machine learning techniques like Markov chains to infer optimal type representation from frequency of occuring values[@quicktype].].
-We are also not aware of a type inference framework that consistently and completely preserve information in face of inconsistencies nor errors, beyond using `bottom` and expanding to *infamous undefined behaviour*[@undefined1,@undefined2,@undefined3].
+We are also not aware of a type inference framework that consistently and completely preserve information in the face of inconsistencies nor errors, beyond using `bottom` and expanding to *infamous undefined behaviour* [@undefined1,@undefined2,@undefined3].

-We propose a categorical and constructive framework that preserves the soundness in inference, while making compromises are allowed by consistent approximations.
+We propose a categorical and constructive framework that preserves the soundness in inference while allowing for consistent approximations.
 Indeed our experience is that most of the type system implementation may be generic.

 # Motivation {#sec:examples}

-Here, we consider several examples paraphrased from JSON API descriptions.
+Here, we consider several examples similar to JSON API descriptions.
 We provide these examples in the form of a few JSON objects, along with desired representation as Haskell data declaration.

 1. Subsets of data within a single constructor:

-    a.   *API argument is an email* -- it is a subset of valid `String` values, that can be validated on the client side.
+    a.   *API argument is an email* -- it is a subset of valid `String` values that can be validated on the client-side.
     b.   *The page size determines the number of results to return (min: 10, max:10,000)* -- it is also a subset of integer values (`Int`) between $10$, and $10,000$
-    c. _The `date` field contains ISO8601 date_ -- a record field is represented
+    c. _The `date` field contains ISO8601 date_ -- a record field represented
             as a `String` that contains a calendar date in the format `"2019-03-03"`